DiscoverBSD/awesome-bsd/README.md

 * [Twitter](https://twitter.com/opnsense)

 ### OS108
-OS108 is a fast, open and Secure replacement Operating System for Windows and macOS.
+OS108 is a fast, open, and Secure replacement Operating System for Windows and macOS.
 Built on top of NetBSD, OS108 provides a simple desktop-oriented operating system.

 * [official site](https://os108.org/)

 ### pfSense
-pfSense® software is a free, open source customized distribution of FreeBSD specifically tailored for use as a firewall and router that is entirely managed via web interface.
+pfSense® software is a free, open-source customized distribution of FreeBSD specifically tailored for use as a firewall and router that is entirely managed via a web interface.
 In addition to being a powerful, flexible firewalling and routing platform, it includes a long list of related features and a package system allowing further expandability without adding bloat and potential security vulnerabilities to the base distribution.

 * [official site](https://www.pfsense.org/)
 * [download](https://www.pfsense.org/download/)